-Wetting a line in Scotland is a bucket list for many anglers, and as a lover of history and Scotch, the ancestral home of fly fishing has an enormous draw to me.
-But, planning a fishing trip in a new region, let alone in a new country, can be daunting.
-This blog is aimed to help with your next Scottish adventure so you can be sure to get out on the water next time.
-Whether you are traveling to Scotland for a fishing specific trip, or visiting the UK with your family and looking to get a quick afternoon out on the stream while the rest of the group goes sightseeing.
-It’s our goal to make it quick and easy to get out on the water, no matter where you are.
+Scotland is a bucket list destination for many anglers, so we've aimed to distill key things to know ahead of planning a trip, including recommendations of some of the best fishing guide services to book.
+The ancestral home of fly fishing is even more appealing to anyone fond of history or Scotch, but planning a fishing trip in a new region, let alone in a new country, can be daunting.
+Whether you are traveling to Scotland for a fishing specific trip, or visiting the UK with your family and looking to get a quick afternoon out on the stream while the rest of the group goes sightseeing, it’s our goal to make it quick and easy to get out on the water, no matter where you are.

 -CEO and CoFounder